EvanReid88/one-time-pad-tool/README.md

 # One Time Pad Encryption Tool

 This is a console tool created with .NET Core 3.0 for encrypting/decrypting files using a one-time-pad.
-The program allows you to save the pads as base64 string txt files and securely deletes original files.
+The program allows you to the one-time-pad as a base64 string txt file and securely deletes original files.

 ## Features
 - Encrypt files with a one time pad.